Fast-track Approvals Act 2024

 You could also call this:

-Before the government changes the levy, they need to talk to the people who might have to pay it.
-They also need to think about how much money they’ll need in the next five years and how many people will be paying.
+The government can change how much the levy is.
+Before they do this, they need to talk to the people who might have to pay it.
+They also need to think about how much money they'll need over the next five years and how many people will be paying.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.